MattS6464/MS_UI_TOOLS/README.md

 # MS_UI_TOOLS
-Each of the **_MS_UI_TOOLS_** objects fulfils a unique role in the user interface of a Max patch, whether it be for Max standalone or a MaxForLive device.
+**_MS_UI_TOOLS_** is a collection of user interface objects coded in JavaScript for use in Max's `jsui` object.
+Each object fulfils a unique role in the user interface of a Max patch, whether it be for Max standalone or a MaxForLive device.
 They styled like user interface objects already present in Live’s stock devices.
 By providing the open-source code, objects can be easily used as a starting point to build upon and edit to fit specific case uses.

 Each folder contains the `js` file needed to use the `jsui` objects in Max which should be copied into the file path of the patch you want to use it in.
 They also each contain a maxpat file marked with `-Help`, which demo all the features of each object.